-Attention I’m talking only about the photo of the paracord lace not the holes that are used to create the handle covered in paracord, they are two types of punctures and with different purposes.
+Attention I’m talking only about the lace hole in paracord not the holes that are used to create the handle covered in paracord, are two types of holes and with different purposes.

-Usually those who practice Survival have the rule that each instrument you have with you must have multiple functions and the knife already has them in itself but with the nylon rope or other material acquires a further one.
+Usually those who practice Survival know well this rule that every tool you have with you must have multiple functions and the knife already has them but with the nylon rope or other material acquires a further one.

 The hole on the knife and the insertion of the paracord pin

-Now what is essential is to consider on the plate of the blade in the area of the handle to perform before the hardening the drilling where the perforated pin in steel or brass will pass.
+Now what is essential is to consider on the blade plate in the area of the handle to perform before hardening the drilling where the perforated pin in steel or brass will pass.

 Once inserted into the handle and glued the pin must be clearly leveled to the handle that will be made in the different materials / colors you have chosen but the inner part must be flared to avoid leaving a sharp edge that can consume the cord faster.

-Then you need to make the internal flaring on the pin hole!
+Then you need to create the inner countersink on the pin hole!